 Government and investment

 The government promoted local manufacturing by licensing imports and charging taxes on imported goods.
 Local firms assembled cars rather than manufacturing the entire product.
-The government also sponsored overseas investment such as the Tīwai Point aluminium smelter, which was lured with the promise of cheap electricity, and Tasman Pulp and Paper, which was owned partly by Australian newspapers, and partly by the government.
+The government also sponsored overseas investment such as the Tīwai Point aluminium smelter, which was lured with the promise of cheap electricity, and Tasman Pulp and Paper, which was owned partly by Australian newspapers and partly by the New Zealand government.

 Large companies often grew through mergers and by buying other companies.
 In the early 2000s four companies dominated the petrol industry: Shell (from 2011, Z Energy), BP, Mobil and Caltex.
 Two companies controlled supermarkets – Progressive Enterprises and Foodstuffs.

 Fletchers was a building company that was privately owned by the family until 1940.
 By the 1980s it was New Zealand’s largest company.
 But most large companies were owned overseas – such as banks, oil and shipping – or were run by the government – electricity, coal, forestry and railways.

 In the 1980s the government began reducing taxes on imports and abandoned import licensing.
 They made it easier for banks to borrow overseas.
 Aggressive companies like Brierley and Chase bought shares in companies then sold off their assets or restructured them.
 Ready credit created a finance bubble and there was a crash in 1987.

 The government sold some state-owned businesses such as Telecom, and turned other government agencies into profit-making state-owned enterprises.
 The electricity company Contact Energy, sold by the government in 1998, was the third-largest company on the stock exchange in 2009.
 (Telecom was the second-largest.)
 Another very large company was the farmers’ co-operative Fonterra, which was owned by its members and not listed on the stock exchange.